syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Data-Binding.md

 # Data Binding

-Data Binding is the process that establishes a connection between the application and different kinds of data sources such as business objects.
+Data Binding is the process that establishes a connection between the application and different kinds of datasources such as business objects.

 ## Local Data Binding